List of international trips made by presidents of the United States: Franklin D. Roosevelt

 Franklin D. Roosevelt made 20 international trips during his presidency.
-His early travels were by ship, frequently for fishing vacations to the Bahama Banks, Canadian Maritimes or Newfoundland Island.
+His early travels were by ship, frequently for fishing vacations to the Bahama Banks, Canadian Maritimes, or Newfoundland Island.
+One such fishing expedition in August 1941 was a subterfuge to cover his first official meeting with Winston Churchill, the so-called Atlantic Conference.
 In 1943 he became the first incumbent president to fly by airplane across the Atlantic Ocean during his secret mission to Casablanca.
 As a result of this trip, he also became the first president to visit North Africa while in office.

 Harry S. Truman

 Harry S. Truman made five international trips during his presidency.
 Three months after ascending to the presidency, Truman made his only trans-Atlantic trip as president to participate in talks concerning how to administer the defeated Nazi Germany, which had agreed to unconditional surrender nine weeks earlier (V-E Day).
-He also visited neighboring Bermuda, Canada and Mexico, plus Brazil in South America.
+He also visited neighboring Bermuda, Canada, and Mexico, plus Brazil in South America.
 Truman only left the continental United States on two other occasions (to Puerto Rico, the Virgin Islands, Guantanamo Bay Naval Base, Cuba, February 20–March 5, 1948; and to Wake Island, October 11–18, 1950) during his nearly eight years in office.

 Dwight D. Eisenhower

 Dwight D. Eisenhower made 16 international trips during his presidency.
 He also traveled abroad once while president-elect, visiting South Korea in December 1952, fulfilling a campaign pledge to investigate what might get stalled Korean War peace talks moving forward.
 By the time he left office in January 1961, Eisenhower had visited 26 countries.

 Columbine II, one of four propeller-driven aircraft introduced to presidential service during Eisenhower's first term in office, was the first plane to bear the call sign Air Force One.
-This designation for the U.S. Air Force aircraft carrying the incumbent president was established after an incident in 1953, when Eastern Air Lines 8610, a commercial flight, crossed paths with Air Force 8610, which was carrying President Eisenhower.
+This designation for the U.S. Air Force aircraft carrying the incumbent president was established after an incident in 1953, when Eastern Air Lines 8610, a commercial flight, crossed paths with Air Force 8610, which was carrying Eisenhower.
 Initially used informally, the designation became official in 1962.

-In 1959, the Air Force added the first of three specially built Boeing 707-120 jet aircraft—VC-137s, designated SAM (Special Air Missions) 970, 971 and 972—into the fleet.
+In 1959, the Air Force added the first of three specially built Boeing 707-120 jet aircraft—VC-137s, designated SAM (Special Air Missions) 970, 971, and 972—into the fleet.
 The high-speed jet technology built into these aircraft enabled presidents from Eisenhower through Nixon to travel long distances more quickly for face-to-face meetings with world leaders.
-That year he journeyed to Europe, Southeast Asia, South America, Middle East, and Southern Asia.
+That year he journeyed to Europe, Southeast Asia, South America, the Middle East, and South Asia.
 On his "Flight to Peace" goodwill tour in December 1959, the president visited 11 nations, flying 22000 mi in 19 days aboard the VC-137 SAM970.